Allowance basics for parents and kids

 For many kids, allowance is the first lesson in personal money management.
 Here are some best practices your children can follow for future saving and spending.

 Children can actually grasp basic money concepts (e.g. coin names) around age 3.
 And a simple tool that can help further teach financial education and responsibilities is allowance.
-According to a survey by the American Institute of Certified Public Accounts (AICPA), 68 percent of parents give their kids an allowance.
-And most adults, a whopping 81 percent, say allowance teaches children financial responsibility.
+According to a survey by the American Institute of Certified Public Accounts (AICPA), 66 percent of parents give their child an allowance of $30 per week.

 When and how much?